projectwife/tesitoo-opencart/doc/post_admin_password.md

 Passwords should be sent as plain text (oauth & ssl should be sufficient to ensure security).

+If the user has just logged in using [`POST admin/login_by_code`](post_admin_login_by_code.md) in order to reset the password, the old_password need not be specified.
+But this must be performed within a short time after logging in using this method.

 **Request parameters**

 * `old_password` - current password